 If the request is not accepted because of a mistake in the command line it should be re-typed correctly.
 If an illegal attribute has been used the user must either use a different combination of attributes or contact the System Administrator to obtain the right to use certain attributes.
-The SPOOL command option -SPOOL_WHILE_OPEN also requires the System Administrator to have enabled its use for the user.
+The SPOOL command option -SPOOL_WHILE_OPEN can only be used if the System Administrator has enabled its use for the user.